paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 ## Backing and Approval Votes

-Backing and approval votes get imported when they arrive/are created via the distpute coordinator by corresponding subsystems.
+Backing and approval votes get imported when they arrive/are created via the dispute coordinator by corresponding subsystems.

 We assume that under normal operation each node will be aware of backing and approval votes and optimize for that case.
 Nevertheless we want disputes to